-- Identify and prioritize the health needs of the children of Arkansas. - Inform Arkansas Children's strategic initiatives that improve child health. - Inform the impact efforts of several agencies that serve children statewide, including the Natural Wonders Partnership Council.
+- Identify and prioritize the health needs of the children served by ACNW. - Inform Arkansas Children's strategic initiatives that improve child health. - Inform the impact efforts of several agencies that serve children in the ACNW service area.

 COMMENTS

 Please email CHNA@archildrens.org to request a printed copy of this report or to submit a comment.